 Table 3 illustrates the deployment plan schedule for the proposed projects, grouped by area of interest.
 As described previously, the schedule follows a Near-Term Plan, a Medium-Term Plan, and a Long-Term Plan showing only the project duration in terms of capital costs; operations and maintenance is assumed at the endpoint of the project.
+This sequencing of projects and their costs are subject to change based on the needs of the region, availability of resources, and funding.
+The most important part of Table 3 and the descriptions in Section 3 of this document is the project dependencies that necessitate foundational projects before the deployment of the more advanced projects.
 Since priorities and institutional objectives change over time, the deployment plan schedule should be periodically re-evaluated annually.